How to Plan a St. Paul Kitchen Remodel: A Guide to Getting It Right the First Time

 4. Work With a Local Team That Gets It

-One of the advantages of hiring a St. Paul-based kitchen design and renovation team is local insight.
-From permitting to sourcing materials that work well in our climate, local pros know what works (and what to avoid).
+One significant advantage of hiring a St. Paul-based kitchen design and renovation team is local insight.
+From permitting to sourcing materials that work well in our climate, local professionals know what works—and what to avoid.
+They have likely worked in homes similar to yours, allowing them to understand the architecture, quirks, and opportunities specific to the neighborhood.

 5. Don’t Forget the Details